 In other news, in the real world MONSOON HAS COME.
 Which thankfully means the end of stuffy and uncomfortably hot tropical weather and we can look forward to amazing white noise while falling asleep.
 But on the flip side, the rains signal the end of the Mango season.
 So guess what I’ll be binge-eating till the end of this week 😎.

 Starting right now!!!

 Got to re-live a cherished ritual today.
 Comfy pyjamas, insane laughter, some chocolate and bowls of ice cream, soulful conversations, honest admissions, stark realisations and a silent knowledge of a relationship that is such a source of strength to everyone.
 That would have been a description of a sleepover with my girls in a nutshell any day.
 But this one was different.
-Even though separated by 3 continents, 3 time zones and 3 seasons, technology seemed to just ease that sense of missing someone dear even if only a little bit.
+Even though separated by 3 continents, 3 time zones and 3 seasons.
+Technology has its perks.

-From Comm street adventures with the girls when the expat from Sydney is on a 48 hour layover to Pa’s Bengali baby shower giving an excuse for all the Drama Queens to arrive in our city.
+From impromptu Comm street adventures with the girls to Pa’s Bengali baby shower giving an excuse for all the Drama Queens to arrive in our city.
 I’ve enjoyed a busy week catching up with quite a few of the women I adore.

 In the meantime, March is here and Bangalore is absolutely bursting with flowers announcing the change in seasons.

 Been enjoying some heartwarming and insightful conversations recently.
 Conversations that were funny and revealing and left so much to ponder upon.
 And the best part was oftentimes catching myself midway wishing that the banter did not end.
 Isn’t it wonderful that just when you think there is nothing new you could find out about a person who you think you know inside out, you hear previously surprising unknown stories about them?